 What do bootcut jeans, dial-up internet, and bowl cuts have in common with email blast marketing?
 They’re dead and should stay dead.
 But why have we moved away from it, and what should we be doing instead?

-Basically, an eblast is just an email message that’s sent out to a large group of victims (sorry, recipients) who have probably never signed up or opted-in for it.
+Put simply, an eblast is when an email message is sent out to a large group of victims (sorry, recipients).
+Most likely, they never opted-in or signed up in the first place.

-It’s sort of like a guy on a street yelling into a megaphone about how great Chipotle is.
+Imagine a guy on a street yelling into a megaphone about how great Chipotle is.
 Do some of those people like Chipotle?
-Sure, but they’re already convinced and don’t need some guy yelling at them about it.
-There are also probably lots of people (monsters) who don’t like Chipotle and nothing that guy yells at them will change their minds.
+Maybe, but they’re already clients and don’t need some guy yelling at them about it.
+There are also probably lots of people [read: monsters] who don’t like Chipotle.
+Nothing that guy yells at them will change their minds.
 Are there people there who he could convince to like Chipotle?
-Probably a few, but he’s annoyed a lot more people in the process who’ll be less likely to want to listen to him ever again.
+Probably a few.
+However, he annoys them in the process.
+Now, they are less likely to listen to him ever again.

 Still following?
-For the record, this article isn’t sponsored by Chipotle.
+For the record, Chiptole hasn’t sponsored this article.
 Email blast marketing is the opposite of the personalized marketing we modern marketers know to be the future of our industry.

 Just like the mullet your dad sported in the 80s, email blasts were actually pretty popular back in the day.
 Before we had high-tech software like Hubspot to create and manage elaborate email lists and campaigns, eblasts were basically all we had.

 But technology has improved and email marketing along with it.
 With content becoming increasingly personalized, email blasts have become nothing more than spam to be unsubscribed to.
 Here’s why: